Ting Huang

-Ting Huang (Chinese: 黃婷, born May 13, 1977) is a lyricist, A&R, concert PR, lecturer and writer.
+Ting Huang (Chinese: 黃婷, born May 13, 1977) is a Taiwanese lyricist, A&R, concert PR, lecturer and writer.
 She was born in Kaohsiung, Taiwan, and received BA in Foreign Languages and Literature from National Taiwan University (NTU), MA in Journalism from Marshall University and MA in Film Studies from Iowa State University.
 Due to her degrees, Ting also had several years of professional experiences in the film industry.

 Career

 Songwriter and A&R

 In 2004, Ting began her career in the Chinese music industry from joining the studio of Jonathan Lee as an A&R. To date, she has been serving as an A&R for over a decade and supervised music projects for over 20 artists.
 In 2005, Ting began writing lyrics.
 The first song she's written was “Yi Hou 以後” by Wakin Chau (from the album “Wakin in the Rain 雨人”), and the first song she published was “I Still Remember 我還記得” by Fish Leong (from the album “Silk Road of Love 絲路”).
 Later, she joined B'in Music and worked with artists including Fish Leong, Rene Liu, Yen-j, Della, etc. Ting had been Della's A&R for years and also written numerous songs for her, including “Unable To Guess 猜不透”, the hit that made it to the top of KKBox chart within a week in 2008.
 In 2015, Ting left B'in Music and founded Non-Stop Studio, managing music projects and concert PR for singers like Stefanie Sun, Fish Leong, Wakin Chau, Da-Yu Lo, etc.